 Hello!
 I’m S.C.
 Kaplan.
-I’m a French medievalist from UC Santa Barbara.
-While finishing my PhD, I kept running across Middle French texts for which there are no modern editions.
+I’m a French medievalist, currently at Rice University.
+While finishing my PhD at UC Santa Barbara, I kept running across Middle French texts for which there are no modern editions.
 In the interest of open access to these texts, I decided to post transcriptions (somewhat regularly), usually one recto or verso at a time.

 If you notice any typos, believe you know what an unexpanded abbreviation means, or have information about a particular citation (which is to say, edition information + pages, generally speaking), please feel free to comment on the post to let me know!

-I also have things going on Twitter (@MedievalLitura) and am building a database at http://www.paperbound-watermarks.com.
+I also have things going on Twitter (@MedievalLitura).